What Is a Conforming Loan?

 - Conforming loans are a more common and appropriate type of conventional loan for average buyers than non-conforming loans, which have non-standard loan size limits.

 Fannie Mae.
 "Guaranteed Mortgage Pass-Through Certificates (Single-Family Residential Mortgage Loans," Page 70.
-Oct.
-7, 2020.
+Accessed Nov.
+29, 2020.